 * Certified Rangeland Manager (CRM), licensed by the Professional Forester’s Licensing Committee under a specialty certificate within the California’s Forest Practice Rules under the California Board of Forestry and Fire Protection

 ** Additional editing and contributions were incorporated from stakeholders across various public agencies and during the two public comment periods, which were opened during the development of the State Lands Grazing Packet: a 30-day review period beginning July 22, 2022 and a 21-day review period beginning November 01, 2024.
+Suggested edits were also provided by various state agencies, including the California Department of Fish and Wildlife, California Natural Resources Agency (CNRA), the Natural and Working Lands Science Team (affiliated with CNRA), and Department of General Services.

+Disclaimer: The State is not liable for the practices of any individual or organization in the use and application of these documents.
+Any revisions to the language or adaptations in the use of these documents is at the sole discretion and liability of the individual and/or organization utilizing these documents.

 INTRODUCTION